kiliman/remix-flat-routes/README.md

 Sometimes you want to use a parent layout that is higher up in the route hierarchy.
 With the default Remix convention, you would use dot (`.`) notation instead of nested folders.
 With `flat-routes`, since routes files always use dots, there is a different convention to specify which layout to nest under.

-Let's say you have an `app.tsx` layout, but you have a route that you don't want to share with the layout, but instead want to match with `root.tsx`.
+Let's say you have an `app.tsx` layout, and you have a route that you don't want to share with the layout, but instead want to match with `root.tsx`.
 To override the default parent match, append a trailing underscore (`_`) to the segment that is the immediate child of the route you want to nest under.

 `app_.projects.$id.roadmap.tsx` will nest under `root` since there are no matching routes: